LogoLaunchSaaS

 • checkout.session.completed with mode=payment is the unambiguous one-time purchase signal.

-• invoice.paid is the authoritative payment success signal for subscriptions — it upserts the entitlement to active regardless of what other events have fired.
+• invoice.paid is the authoritative payment success signal for subscriptions — it creates the active entitlement when missing, and duplicate create events are ignored.

 • customer.subscription.* handles two cases: for trialing subscriptions it creates the entitlement (since no invoice.paid fires during a trial); for all other statuses it only updates existing records and never upgrades to active, so it cannot cause incorrect access grants even if it arrives before invoice.paid.